Estimation of Average Effects in Short $T$ Heterogeneous Panels: Monte Carlo experiments

-Figure \ref{fig:T_tmgfe_d1_n10000_c13_arx_chi2_tex0} shows the plot of the empirical power functions for TMG and FE estimators for $n=10,000$ and $ T=2,4 $ and $6$.
-Under uncorrelated heterogeneity (the left panel), $\rho _{\beta }=0$, both estimators are centered correctly around $\beta _{0}=1$, with the FE estimator having better power properties.
-But the differences between the power of FE and TMG estimators shrink rapidly and become negligible as $T$ is increased from $T=2$ to $T=6$.\footnote{ But as shown in Example \ref{ExampleMG-FE}, it does not necessarily follow that the FE estimator will dominate the TMG estimator in terms of efficiency under uncorrelated heterogeneity.
-See the left panel of Table \ref {tab:T_d1_c57_arx_chi2_tex0} and Figure \ref {fig:T_tmgfe_d1_n10000_c57_arx_chi2_tex0} in the online supplement.} The right panel of the figure provides the same results but under correlated heterogeneity with $\rho _{\beta }=0.5$.
-In this case, the empirical power functions of the FE estimator now shift markedly to the right, away from the true value, an outcome that becomes more concentrated as $T$ is increased.
-In contrast, the empirical power functions for the TMG estimator tend to be reasonably robust to the choice of $\rho _{\beta }$.
+The empirical power functions for TMG and FE estimators in the case of a single regressor and for the sample sizes $n=10,000$ and $T=2$, $3$, and $4$ , are displayed in Figure \ref{fig:fe_tmg_k2_base_1}.
+As can be seen, under uncorrelated heterogeneity (the left panel with $\psi _{\beta _{1}}=0$), both estimators are centered correctly around $\beta _{01}=1$, with the FE estimator having better power properties.
+But the differences between the power of FE and TMG estimators shrink rapidly and become negligible as $T$ is increased from $T=2$ to $T=4$.\footnote{ But as shown in Example \ref{ExampleMG-FE}, it does not necessarily follow that the FE estimator will dominate the TMG estimator in terms of efficiency under uncorrelated heterogeneity.
+See the left panel of Table \ref {tab:T_d1_c2_hk23_chi2_tex0} and Figure \ref{fig:fe_tmg_k2_hetrosk} in the online supplement.} The right panel provides the power plots under correlated heterogeneity with $\psi _{\beta _{1}}=0.5$.
+In this case, the empirical power functions of the FE estimator now shift markedly to the right, away from the true value, an outcome that becomes more sharpened as $ T $ is increased.
+In contrast, the empirical power functions for the TMG estimator are always centered correctly and are robust to the choice of $ \psi _{\beta _{1}}$.

+Turning to DGPs with more than one regressor, to save space, the results are summarized in Tables \ref{tab:T_d1_c12_chi2_tex0_k3} and \ref {tab:T_d1_c12_chi2_tex0_k4} in Section \ref{MCk34} of the online supplement.
+These tables present estimation results for the baseline DGP with two and three regressors, respectively.
+The FE estimator continues to display substantial bias under correlated heterogeneity.
+For the TMG estimator, as the number of regressors, $k^{\prime }$, increases, the trimmed fraction rises for a given $T$.
+With $n=1,000$, it grows from $27.3$ per cent to $ 41.6 $ percent for $T=k=3$, and $50.1$ per cent for $T=k=4$.
+Moreover, as $ k^{\prime }$ increases, the trimmed fraction decreases with $T$ at a slower rate, in line with the estimates of $\alpha _{p}$ in Table \ref{tab:ap_mc}.